Post

 Registering Runner as a Service

-You can refer to the official documentation “Configuring the self-hosted runner application as a service” to register the Runner directly as a system Service, allowing it to run in the background (without needing to keep the Terminal open) and automatically start after boot.
+You can refer to the official documentation on “Configuring the self-hosted runner application as a service” to register the Runner directly as a system Service, allowing it to run in the background (without opening Terminal in the foreground) and automatically start after booting.

-If you have multiple Runners, remember to adjust “Customizing the self-hosted runner service” to register with different names.
+If you have multiple Runners, remember to adjust the “Customizing the self-hosted runner service” settings to register different names.

-I have a pending issue to research regarding iOS, which is that after switching to background Service, I encountered errors during Archive (suspected to be related to keychain permissions).
-I didn’t have time to resolve it, so I continued using the foreground Terminal Runner.
+I have a pending issue to research regarding iOS, which is that after switching to the background Service, I encountered an error during Archive (suspected to be related to keychain permissions).
+At that time, I didn’t have time to resolve it, so I continued using the foreground Terminal Runner.

-If you want to achieve automatic startup on boot in the traditional foreground method, you need to add an automatic startup configuration file in ~/Library/LaunchAgents:
+If you want to achieve automatic startup on boot in the traditional foreground way, you need to add an automatic startup configuration file in ~/Library/LaunchAgents:

 actions.runner.REPO.RUNNER_NAME.plist: